 What was the American Revolution, and who was it for?
 Our galleries are full of compelling stories about the diverse people and complex events that sparked America’s ongoing experiment in liberty, equality, and self-government, including those of free and enslaved Africans for whom the War held the promise of personal liberation from slavery.
 What happened then, and after?
 How is the “ongoing experiment” reflected in the histories of Black people in America?
-Learn these stories, and more, and hear about the creation and evolution of “Finding Freedom,” an in-gallery digital interactive that will soon be available as an online resource, bringing these essential histories to learners across the world.
+Learn these stories, and more, and hear about the creation and evolution of “Finding Freedom,” an in-gallery digital interactive that will soon be available as an online resource, thanks to the support of The Albert M. Greenfield Foundation, bringing these essential histories to learners across the world.
 In the first-floor atrium, enjoy make-and-take activities, music, and a cash bar.

 Black History Untold: Revolution

 6:00 p.m. reception; 6:45 p.m. screening and discussion